0x1B05/english/kaoyan/content/writing.typ

 Some international students are coming to your university.
 Write them an email in the name of the Students' Union to 1) extend your welcome and 2) provide some suggestions for their campus life here.

-- You should write about 100 words on ANSWER SHEET 2.
+- You should write about 100 words.
 - Do not sign your name at the end of the letter.
 Use “Li Ming” instead.
 - Do not write the address.
-(10 points)

 ==== Welcome to Our University!

 Dear International Students,

-On behalf of the Student Union, I am delighted to welcome you to our university community.
-As you embark on this exciting chapter of your academic journey, we are here to ensure that your experience is both enriching and memorable.
+#underline[_On behalf of the Student Union, I am delighted to_] welcome you to our university community. #underline[_As you embark on this exciting chapter of your academic journey_], we are here to ensure that your experience is both *enriching* and *memorable*.

-To make the most of your time on campus, I encourage you to engage actively in our diverse array of clubs and societies.
-Whether your interest lies in sports, arts, or academic pursuits, there is something here for everyone.
-Participating in these groups is a fantastic way to meet new people, learn new skills, and integrate into the university life.
+To *make the most of your time* on campus, I encourage you to *engage actively in our diverse array of clubs and societies*. #underline[_Whether your interest *lies* in sports, arts, or academic pursuits_], there is something here for everyone.
+Participating in these groups is a fantastic way to meet new people, learn new skills, and *integrate into the university life*.

-Additionally, I recommend exploring the city and its surroundings.
-Our campus is ideally located to offer both urban attractions and natural beauty, providing plenty of opportunities for relaxation and exploration.
+Additionally, I recommend exploring the city and its *surroundings*. #underline[_Our campus is ideally located to offer both urban attractions and natural beauty_], #underline[_providing plenty of opportunities for_] relaxation and exploration.

-We look forward to seeing you thrive here.
+We look forward to seeing you *thrive* here.
 If you have any questions or need assistance, please do not hesitate to contact the Student Union office.

-Warm regards,
+*Warm regards*,

 Li Ming